Picture of couple happy together

 1. Be an Active Listener

-Listening is more than hearing.
+Listening is more than hearing their words.
 Everyone deserves to be heard, understood, and valued.
-If your partner doesn’t feel that way in your relationship, there’s a good chance they don’t feel like you’re really listening to them.
+If your partner doesn’t feel that way in your relationship, there’s a good chance they don’t feel truly seen in the relationship.

-Active listening involves nonverbal cues like nodding and using body language, and touch, to let your partner know you hear what they’re saying.
-It also involves asking questions, or even repeating back what they’ve said so you can make sure you understand.
-What most people miss, is that listening also involves hearing and responding to the underlying emotions the other person is experiencing.
+Active listening involves nonverbal cues, such as nodding, touch, and open body language.
+It also involves asking questions and even reflecting back what they’ve said, so you can ensure you understand.
+What most people miss is that listening also involves hearing and responding to the underlying emotions the other person is experiencing.

 You might be surprised by how much you can learn from your partner when you choose to be an active listener.
 Plus, you can expect the same in return.